luigi311/tanoshi/README.md

 Go to [website](https://faldez.github.io/tanoshi) for documentation.

 ### Screenshot
-Head over to [screenshots](https://faldez.github.io/tanoshi/screenshots/) section on website to see screenshot.
+Head over to [screenshots](https://luigi311.github.io/tanoshi/screenshots/) section on website to see screenshot.

 ## Question
-Create github issue or ask in [Discord](https://discord.gg/wPSEftdDqB) server
+Create github issue or ask in Discussions.